-A second possible source for the inconsistencies between the predicted and measured distributions may be the extracellular injection protocol commonly in use by physiologists to trace long-range horizontal connections (e.g., Gilbert and Wiesel, 1989; Malach et al., 1993; Kisvárday et al., 1994; Kisvárday et al., 1997; Bosking et al., 1997; Schmidt et al., 1997; Sincich and Blasdel, 2001).
-Due to the site-selection procedure used, cells stained by these injections are likely to have similar orientation preferences (e.g. Bosking et al. (1997), page 2113; or Schmidt et al. (1997), page 1084).
-However, their orientation tuning may nevertheless be different, sometimes significantly (e.g., note such a cell in Bosking et al., 1997, Fig. 4B).
+A second possible source for the inconsistencies between the predicted and measured distributions may be the extracellular injection protocol commonly in use by physiologists to trace long-range horizontal connections (e.g., Gilbert & Wiesel, 1989; Malach et al., 1993; Kisvárday et al., 1994, 1997; Bosking et al., 1997; Schmidt et al., 1997; Sincich & Blasdel, 2001).
+Due to the site-selection procedure used, cells stained by these injections are likely to have similar orientation preferences (e.g., Bosking et al., 1997, p.
+2113, or Schmidt et al., 1997, p.
+1084).
+However, their orientation tuning may nevertheless be different, sometimes significantly (note such a cell in Bosking et al., 1997, Fig. 4B).
 Consequently, the distribution of presynaptic terminals (boutons) traced from the injection site may incorporate an artificial, random spread relative to the single orientation typically assumed at the injection site.
-Preliminary evidence from a recently developed single-cell protocol (Buzás et al., 1998) suggests that leakage in the injection site cannot bridge the gap between the predicted colinear distribution and those measured anatomically.
-However, we also examined this possibility computationally by modeling the leakage in the injection site as a wrapped Gaussian random variable of predefined variance.
-The base distribution (colinear or association field) of the computational cells selected by this process were then summed up and normalized, and the resultant (random) distribution was attributed to the original cell representing the injection site.
-Repeating this process many times yielded a collection of (different) distributions, for which we calculated an average and variance (see appendix for details).
-The results are illustrated in Fig. 3c.
-Similar to random variations at the level of individual connections, here too it takes an overwhelming amount of noise (s.d. $\geq 35^{\circ}$ ) to transform the colinear distribution to one that resembles the measured data in terms of spread and peak height, but the non-monotonic behavior of the variance is never reproduced.
+Preliminary evidence from a recently developed single-cell protocol (Buzás et al., 1998) suggests that leakage in the injection site cannot bridge the gap between the predicted collinear distribution and those measured anatomically.
+However, we also examined this possibility computationally by modeling the leakage in the injection site as a wrapped gaussian random variable of predefined variance.2 The base distributions (collinear or association field) of the computational cells selected by this process were then summed up and normalized, and the resultant (random) distribution was attributed to the original cell representing the injection site.
+Repeating this process many times yielded a collection of (different) distributions, for which we calculated an average and variance (see the appendix for details).
+The results are illustrated in Figure 3c.
+Similar to random variations at the level of individual connections, here too it takes an overwhelming amount of noise (s.d. \geq 35 degrees) to transform the colinear distribution to one that resembles the measured data in terms of spread and peak height, but the nonmonotonic behavior of the variance is never reproduced.

-&lt;sup>2A wrapped Gaussian model was particularly suitable here due to the injection site selection protocol typically used in the extracellular injection protocol; see appendix).
+2 A wrapped gaussian model was particularly suitable here due to the injection site selection protocol typically used in the extracellular injection protocol; see the appendix.